digital-asset/daml/docs/source/tools/navigator/console.rst

 You can advance the time of the DAML Sandbox.
 This can be useful when testing, for example, when entering a trade on one date and settling it on a later date.

-(For obvious reasons, this feature does not exist on the DAML Ledger.)
+(For obvious reasons, this feature does not exist on all DAML Ledgers.)

 To display the current ledger time, use the ``time`` command::